Location - Townsville, North Queensland, Australia

 Grade - 4, the track is exposed and washed out with steep sections

 Another hidden gem of Townsville for those that love sunrises and sunsets.
+Situation at the base of Mount Stuart.
 A great place to have a walk before or after work.
 Once used by motorbike trials riders, four-wheel drivers, and The Townsville Rockwheelers, the rocky and technical terrain made it a great place to practice your skills.

-It's similar to Mt Louisa, forgotten with tracks that have been badly eroded and overgrown.
+It's similar to Mount Louisa, forgotten with tracks that have been badly eroded and overgrown.
 There will be some slightly steep inclines and declines.